 These are the main benefits of using contractor management software:

-The construction industry depends on clear, concise communication.
+Contractor software with customer relationship management (CRM) makes it possible to balance communication with clients, customers, and subcontractors alike.
+Email integration lets you directly manage contacts, schedule follow-ups, and receive notifications about customer engagement.
 Send and receive construction RFIs to make sure everyone involved is up-to-date on all project requirements.
 Or arrange conference calls to discuss change orders.

 Environmental, Health and Safety (EHS) compliance is a necessary part of being a contractor.
 In fact, many hiring agencies only work with contractors who meet EHS compliance requirements.
 Update your compliance electronically and keep it stored online so potential clients can see your team records.

-Perpetual license software costs begin at $795.
-Other all-in-one options are up to $10,000.
-Prices may vary based on how many users there are and which applications you need.
-This one time cost does not include training and implementation fees.
-However, many options include IT support for up to one year.
+Prices for both types of plans may vary based on how many users there are and which applications you need.
+This one time cost does not cover training and implementation fees, though it may include IT support for the first year.

-Construction projects are notorious for going over budget, even with careful planning and estimating.
+- Fluctuating Project Budgets: Construction projects are notorious for going over budget, even with careful planning and estimating.
 Delays and change orders are just some of the reasons your budget could inflate.
 Construction accounting and job costing solutions let you calculate real-time price adjustments so you can minimize overspending.